johnj212/mares-puck-pro-macos-driver/MaresPuckProDriver/README.md

-# Mares Puck Pro Driver for macOS
+# DRAFT - Mares Puck Pro Driver for macOS

 A native macOS application for communicating with the Mares Puck Pro dive computer.
+Working progress....

 ## Features